rust-lang/nomicon/src/vec-final.md

 impl<T> Drop for Vec<T> {
     fn drop(&mut self) {
         while let Some(_) = self.pop() {}
-        // allocation is handled by RawVec
+        // deallocation is handled by RawVec
     }
 }